lijandrew/webref/README.md

 ## To-do

-- add images centered on mouse location instead of at (0, 0)
-- prevent selection outline and corner handles from scaling with zoom. how? any way to set fixed px width despite parent scaling?
 - drag select
     - detect drag start and drag end on canvas, on drag move update selection box. will this work in FF?
     - loop through all RefImages and test if intersects selection box using x/y/width/height
 - selection resizing
 - arrange images optimally
+- prevent selection outline and corner handles from scaling with zoom. how? any way to set fixed px width despite parent scaling?
 - undo/redo - keep stack of "Action" objects - undo function takes in Action and undoes it based on Action type using Action data
 - save useStore state in browser storage using `zustand` persist
     - IndexedDB - how to store blobs?